 Salt and pepper

-If using fresh, thawed sea scallops, skip to Step 2.
+If using freshly thawed sea scallops, skip to Step 2.

-Before cooking scallops, be sure they are thawed all the way through.
-There are two easy ways to thaw scallops, but first, remove the scallops from their outer packaging.
-If you have a good deal of time before you need to cook the scallops, you can place the vacuum-sealed package of scallops in a pan or bowl, and place it in the refrigerator for 4 to 6 hours, or until scallops are thawed all the way through.
+Before cooking frozen scallops, be sure they are thawed all the way through.
+There are two easy ways to thaw frozen scallops, but first, remove the scallops from their outer packaging.
+If you have a good deal of time before you need to cook the scallops, you can place the vacuum-sealed package of scallops in a pan or bowl.
+Place it in the refrigerator for 4 to 6 hours, or until scallops are completely thawed.

 Do not thaw scallops at room temperature.

 Heat 2 to 3 tablespoons of cooking oil over medium-high heat in a cast iron or stainless steel skillet.
 Use enough oil to generously coat the surface of the skillet.
 While the oil is heating, pat both sides of each scallop with a paper towel.
 Season the scallops with salt, pepper, and/or paprika.